“You been through a lotta shit.”

-Emil: He depresses the lever and, awfully hesitantly, dials in a different number.
+Emil: He resets the dial and hesitantly puts in a different number.

 He assumes Lucky intended this to be a safehouse of sorts.
 But if he really wanted security, he wouldn’t have installed a telephone in it.
 That doesn’t make him any less uneasy in calling in the Vet.